yash050406/Online-Job-Portal-by-team-Yash/README.md

 Online Job Portal
 Project Title: Online Job Portal
-Technologies Used: HTML, CSS, JavaScript, Java (optional)
+Technologies Used: HTML, CSS, JavaScript, Java

 Overview
 The Online Job Portal is a web application that connects job seekers with employers in a simple and efficient way.
 Users can create an account, browse available job listings, apply for jobs, and upload their resumes.
 Employers can post job openings, view applications, and manage candidates.
 This platform aims to make the recruitment process smoother and more streamlined for both job seekers and employers.